AuReMe/esmecata/README.md

   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
                         Proportion [0 to 1] of the reccurence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
 0 mean the annotaitons from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster.
-  --uniref              Use uniref cluster to extract more annotations from the re
+  --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated to the proteins.
+Needs the --sparql option.
+  --expression          Extract expresion information associated to the proteins.
+Needs the --sparql option.
 ````

 For each of the representative proteins conserved, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.